Prototype-Fund-Hardware/LibreWater/ReadMe.md

 - accessible setup for the functioning principle of Multiple-Effect-Distillation
 - experimenting with heat transfer across plates and stages
 - experimenting with fluid dynamics with different wicks or wick-free structures
-- study behaviour of alternative materials & biomaterials
+- study behaviour of alternative materials & bio-materials

 ### Education